Skip to main content

 Generator Storage Blog Infographics Storage Prep

 2. Change the oil and oil filter (12,000-watt units and above only).
-Old oil can contain particles that might cause engine wear if left unattended.
+Old generator oil can contain particles that might cause engine wear if left unattended.
 By swapping out the oil, you help protect the engine’s internal components and maintain smooth operation.

 3. Clean the air filter.
 A clean air filter is vital for proper engine function, as it ensures the engine receives the right amount of clean air.
 If the filter’s clogged or dirty, it can restrict airflow, reducing efficiency and possibly harming the engine.
 So, take a few minutes to clean or replace it as needed.